teidesu/zenly-proto/README.md

 adjustments (i.e. insecure mode and other config options), but still it wasn't able to capture gRPC streams at all.

+> **Tip**: APK with patched library for some reason doesn't work with
+> Google Maps.
+Changing to Mapbox fixed that.

 ## Analyzing

 Another way is to analyze the binary statically by throwing it